vipup/maven-jetty-jdbc-servlet/README.md

 Setup The Database
 ------------------

-First, install / make a database as described in [Official Firebird DB](Docu]https://firebirdsql.org/manual/ubusetup.html);
+First, install / make a database as described in [Official Firebird DB Docu](https://firebirdsql.org/manual/ubusetup.html);

 If you have changed any of the values in the example SQL above, edit the file `src/main/resources/application.properties` and edit these